Trident Academy: History

 Founded in 1972, Trident Academy was known as the reading clinic where a handful of parents whose children had trouble with reading, took the SHEDD training program and learned to teach reading in order to tutor each other's children on Saturday mornings.
 Each parent volunteered to teach someone else's child in exchange for their child being taught.
 Instruction took place in a church in Mt.
 Pleasant.

 Interest in the program grew within the community and soon participants were concerned that the students needed more than just Saturday tutorials to be successful in school.
 The parents received permission from the church to expand their Saturday classes into a school.
 The goal was to bring their children up to grade level in reading, spelling and math.

 In 1973, land for the school's current location was donated by Bill Detyens.
 The original group of parents, which included local physicians and businessmen, founded Trident Ungraded Academy for their dyslexic children who were not being served by the public and private schools in the Charleston area.
 Pat Kelly was the first director.
 Marta Boggs was the Lower School Director and Gail Jeter was the Upper School Director.
 The K – 2 grades used a Montessori program.
 Weezie Fallon Bissell taught “hands-on" science, Ed Parker taught English in the High School and Col. Kimbrell was the board of trustees chair.

 SHEDD, the initial reading program, proved ineffective for the children's needs.
 As a result, four of the founding parents, Drs.
 Margie and Dan Mengedohts and Drs.
 Aline and Tom Mahan enlisted the help of Dr. Lucia Karnes, a psychologist from Bowman Gray School of Medicine, to join their efforts.
 Dr. Karnes studied directly under June Orton and her husband Dr. Samuel T. Orton, who is credited with being the “father of dyslexia”.

 Pat Kelly left as Director and Col. Kimbrell, assumed the interim directorship.
 He became the permanent head of school.
 Dr. Karnes trained teachers in the Orton approach and came every year periodically to test students and help teachers.
-The school was involved in the beginning stages of forming the Orton Society which developed into the International Dyslexic Association (IDA).
+The school was involved in the beginning stages of forming the Orton Society which developed into the International Dyslexia Association (IDA).
 Extensive teacher training and professional development was implemented for continuing education took.
-Dr. Tom Mahan encouraged teachers to attend graduate school and a consortium between the College of Charleston and the Citadel which resulted in the development of a Masters in Special Education with an emphasis on Learning Disabilities.
+Dr. Tom Mahan encouraged teachers to attend graduate school and a consortium between the College of Charleston and The Citadel which resulted in the development of a Masters in Special Education with an emphasis on Learning Disabilities.
 Many of the teachers at Trident were in that first groundbreaking class.